(Download PDF of this page)

 - Case 2: A 20-year-old with a drug problem moved back in with his parents after his girlfriend broke up with him.
 When he stopped going to work, his parents contacted a mental health center and urged him to see a counselor.
 He refused.
 He called his girlfriend hoping to get back together, but she wouldn’t speak to him.
 He felt desperate.
 He went to his father’s gun cabinet, but the guns were gone.
 He found a razor and cut his wrists.
 His parents found him an hour later and brought him to the hospital where he was treated and agreed to get help.

 What was the difference between the two cases?
-In the second case, when the parents expressed concern that their son might be suicidal, the counselor not only spoke about ways to get help but asked about guns at home and suggested they be stored elsewhere until the situation improved.
+In the second case, when the parents expressed concern that their son might be suicidal, the counselor not only spoke about ways to get help but suggested that any guns at home be stored elsewhere until the situation improved.

 - Lethal Means Counseling for Clinicians (clinical skills)